-Free yourself from the temptation to plan out projects in detail.
+Free yourself from the temptation to plan projects in detail.

 I have the next-action on my list.
 Where do I put the tasks after that?